marcinbojko/hv_default/README.md

 ## Changelog

+* 2016-06-10 version 1.10
+	* switched to Powershell v3 for whole script
+	* switched from *.cmd extension to *.ps1

 * 2016-06-06 version 1.09
 	* Syntax checking for Group Rules Firewall Install
 	* switch to Powershell for the rest of the script